Enduring 2nd impeachment, Trump stands largely silent, alone

 WASHINGTON (AP) — His place in the history books rewritten, President Donald Trump endured his second impeachment largely alone and silent.

-Trump now stands as the only president to be charged twice with a high crime or misdemeanor, a new coda for a term defined by a deepening of the nation’s divides, his failures during the worst pandemic in a century and his refusal to accept defeat at the ballot box.
+Trump now stands with no equal, the only president to be charged twice with a high crime or misdemeanor, a new coda for a term defined by a deepening of the nation’s divides, his failures during the worst pandemic in a century and his refusal to accept defeat at the ballot box.

 Trump kept out of sight in a nearly empty White House as impeachment proceedings played out at the heavily fortified U.S. Capitol.
 There, the damage from last week’s riots provided a visible reminder of the insurrection that the president was accused of inciting.

-Abandoned by some in his own party, Trump watched history unfold on television.
-The suspension of his Twitter account deprived him of his most potent means to keep Republicans in line, giving a sense that for the first time, his hold on his adopted party was in question.
+Abandoned by some in his own party, Trump could do nothing but watch history unfold on television.
+The suspension of his Twitter account deprived Trump of his most potent means to keep Republicans in line, giving a sense that Trump had been defanged and, for the first time, his hold on his adopted party was in question.

 He was finally heard from hours after the vote, in a subdued video that condemned the insurrection at the Capitol and warned his supporters from engaging in any further violence.
 It was a message that was largely missing one week earlier, when rioters marching in Trump’s name descended on the Capitol to try to prevent Congress from certifying Biden’s victory.

-Note: This story has been corrected to reflect that Trump was acquitted by the Senate in 2020, not 2019.